Frame Interpolation with Consecutive Brownian Bridge Diffusion: Methodology

 Brownian Bridge diffusion model (BBDM)~\cite{li2023bbdm} is designed for translation between image pairs, connecting two deterministic points, which seems to be a good solution to estimate the ground truth intermediate frame.
 However, it does not fit the VFI task.
 In VFI, images are provided as triplets because we aim to reconstruct intermediate frames giving neighboring frames, resulting in three points that need to be connected.
 If we construct a Brownian Bridge between the intermediate frame and the next frame, then the previous frame is ignored, and so is the other way round.
 This is problematic because we do not know what "intermediate" is if we lose one of its neighbors.
 Therefore, we need a process that transits among three images.
 Given two neighboring images $I_0, I_1$, we aim to construct a Brownian Bridge process with endpoints $I_0, I_1$ and additionally condition its middle stage on the intermediate frame $I_{n}$ ($n=0.5$ for $2\times$ interpolation).
 To achieve this, the process starts at $t=0$ with value $\mathbf{y}$, passes $t = T$ with value $\mathbf{x}$, and ends at $t=2T$ with value $\mathbf{z}$.
 To be consistent with the notation in diffusion models, $\mathbf{x},\mathbf{y},\mathbf{z}$ are used to represent latent representations of $I_n, I_0, I_1$ respectively.
 It is therefore defined as $X_t = W_t|W_0 = \mathbf{y},W_T = \mathbf{x},W_{2T} = \mathbf{z}$.
 The sampling process starts from time $0$ and $2T$ and goes to time $T$.
 Such a process indeed consists of two Brownian Bridges, where the first one ends at $\mathbf{x}$ and the second one starts at $\mathbf{x}$.
 We can easily verify that for $0<t<h$:

 According to Eq.~\eqref{eq: split BB}, we can derive the distribution of our consecutive Brownian Bridge diffusion (details shown in Appendix~\ref{appendix:formula}):

-\textbf{Cleaner Formulation.} Eq.~\eqref{BBDM sample} is in a discrete setup (i.e. time = $0,1,...,T$), and the sampling process is derived via Bayes' theorem, resulting in a complicated formulation.
-To preserve the maximum variance, it suffices to have $T = 2s$ in Eq.~\eqref{eq:Brownian Bridge} and discretize T for training and sampling.
+\textbf{Cleaner Formulation.} Eq.~\eqref{BBDM sample} is in a discrete setup, and the sampling process is derived via Bayes' theorem, resulting in a complicated formulation.
+To preserve the maximum variance, it suffices to have $T = 2s$ in Eq.~\eqref{eq:Brownian Bridge} with a continuous formulation and discretize it for training and sampling.
 Our forward diffusion is defined as Eq.~\eqref{eq: consecutive BB forward}.
-To sample from time $s$ from $t$ ($s<t$), we rewrite Eq.~\eqref{BBDM sample} according to Eq.~\eqref{eq: split BB}:
+To sample at time $s$ from $t$ ($s<t$), we rewrite Eq.~\eqref{BBDM sample} according to Eq.~\eqref{eq: split BB}: